swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 ```

 A nonescapable value is not allowed to escape the local context:

+- It cannot be assigned to a binding in a larger scope
+- It cannot be returned from the current scope

 ```swift
 // Example: Basic limits on ~Escapable types func f() -> NotEscapable {